 The West Virginia Highway Safety Program conducted a statewide survey of West Virginia citizens regarding driver attitudes and awareness concerning impaired driving, seatbelt use, and speeding issues.
-The survey was conducted in August 2010 at nine DMV offices using the recommended set of core survey questions developed by GHSA and NHTSA, and their recommendations regarding survey design, methodology, and administration.
-The findings will be reported in the 2010 Highway Safety Annual Report.
+The survey was conducted in July 2011 at nine DMV offices using the recommended set of core survey questions developed by GHSA and NHTSA, and their recommendations regarding survey design, methodology, and administration.
+The findings will be reported in the 2011 Highway Safety Annual Report.
+The results of this survey provides important insight to the GHSP as to the effectiveness of our media campaigns.
+Last year's survey showed that the majority of persons participating in the survey were very familiar with the Click It or Ticket campaign.
+The Survey also provides information to us as to how the public views the likelihood of being cited/arrested by law enforcement for various traffic violations.
+This allows us to direct our funds to those locations that have low recognition, and to advise our Coordinators in those particular areas how they might increase recognition of campaigns and the corresponding laws.